-This year, our company offsite was to the beautiful Westport in County Mayo, Ireland.
-Along with some workshops and presentations mapping out the next twelve months, we always try and sample the local hospitality.
+In 2019, our company offsite was to the beautiful Westport in County Mayo, Ireland.
+Along with some workshops and presentations mapping out the next twelve months, (lol at nobody mentioning bloody Covid) we try and sample the local hospitality.
 As such mornings can sometimes be a little fuzzy.
 Standard.
 This year, we wanted to try something different to shake off the cobwebs.
 So we decided it’d be a good idea to go for a hike up Croagh Patrick on Friday morning.

 Planning and Preparation